An Introduction to Open Science

 Facts: True, there are cases where it is not possible to share data for many reasons such as confidentiality and security obligations or an obligation to protect personal data.
 However, it is important for you and those who will get the chance to re-use your results that data is made FAIR: Findable, Accessible, Interoperable and Reusable.
 A data availability statement enables a reader to understand where the data associated with an article is available, and under what conditions the data can be accessed.

 If your data is sensitive for ethical, data protection or confidentiality reasons, it may still be possible to share it following appropriate anonymization and/or using controlled or delayed access.
 In the case of data that really cannot or should not be shared, you can share your metadata instead.
 This description of your data is known as a ‘metadata record’ and improves the discoverability of your work, whilst protecting any sensitive information.
+It is imperative to think carefully about the expected results of a grant early on to ensure appropriate data sharing is defined from the onset of a research project and form part of the grant agreement, so if there is a valid reason for the data to kept closed, this has been agreed and documented clearly.

 Open Peer Review